Product design

 Component quantities for the product design revision are based on a percentage calculation.
 The Design UOM field is set to a unit that represents weight or volume and the % calculation checkbox is selected.
 The sum of the percentage of each component (% quantity BOM UOM field (PRCBOMQTY)) needs to equal 100.

-This message is displayed to warn you that the selected component exists as a component in a different product design BOM.
+This message warns that the selected component exists as a component in a different product design BOM.
 You cannot delete this component.

 For reference, a generated log file includes a Where used section listing each product design record that includes this component.